Loopring/protocols/DESIGN.md

 Data availability for all merkle trees is ensured.
 Anyone can recreate the merkle trees just by using the data available on the Ethereum blockchain.

+## New developments

+Things change quickly.

+One of the main drawbacks of SNARKS compared to STARKS is the trusted setup that is needed.
+This seems to be largely solved. ([Sonic: nearly trustelless setup](https://www.benthamsgaze.org/2019/02/07/introducing-sonic-a-practical-zk-snark-with-a-nearly-trustless-setup/)).
+It remains to be seen if the better proving times of STARKs will be important in the future or not (proving times for SNARKs may be a non-issue or could be improved as well).

+Bellman is also being used more and more instead of libsnark for creating the circuits.
+They work mostly the same (manually programming the constraints).
+We should use the library/framework with the best support and best features.
+Currently I feel this is still libsnark.

-## Trading using onchain and offchain balances
+## Trading using offchain balances

-Trading is possible between onchain and offchain accounts.
-Offchain accounts however have many advantages over onchain accounts.

-### Risks with paying using onchain balances

-The proof has all the data baked in on how to settle the rings.
-There's nothing we can do to do change the state changes that are done inside the SNARK.

-When a user pays using his onchain balance, sufficient funds need to still be available when the token transfer is done onchain.
-Depending on how long the proof generation takes, this can be tens of seconds between calculating the filled amounts of the rings and actually doing the token transfer onchain.
-To make things worse, the account ID is sent onchain for everyone to see.
-The owner of the account can monitor the pending transaction pool and try to lower his balance and/or allowance.

-The design contains some mitigations for this problem.

-### The many advantages of offchain balances:

-#### Immediate finality
+### Immediate finality
 Offchain balances are guaranteed to be available for a short time in the future (until a withdrawal).
 This allows a CEX like experience.
 A DEX can settle a ring offchain and immediately show the final results to the user without having to wait on the onchain settlement.
 Using onchain balances, users can modify their balances/allowances directly by interfacing with the ethereum block chain.
 So finality is only achieved when the ring settlement is done on the ethereum blockchain.

-#### Higher throughput/Lower cost
+### Higher throughput/Lower cost
 An offchain token transfer is strictly a small extra cost for generating the proof for updating a merkle tree.
 The cost of a single onchain token transfer is ~20,000 gas.
 Checking the balance/allowance of the sender is an extra ~5,000 gas.
 These costs greatly limit the possible the possible throughput and increases the cost of settling rings.

-#### Concurrent proof generation
+### Concurrent proof generation
 If we don't do onchain transfers we don't need the proof immediately when settling rings because we can easily revert the state back by restoring the merkle tree roots.
 The operator can just call `commitBlock` without a proof, but the operator includes a deposit instead.
 The operator then needs to submit the proof within some time limit (e.g. 120 seconds) or he loses his deposit (which needs to be substantial).
 This allows for
 - faster settlement of rings because operators don't need to wait on the proof generation before they can publish the settlements (and thus also the new merkle tree states) onchain.
 - the proof generation can be parallelized.
 Multiple operators can generate a proof at the same time.
 This isn't possible otherwise because the initial state needs to be known at proof generation time.